simonpoole/JosmTemplateParser/README.md

 Your OSM elements object must either implement the Meta interface or be wrapped in an object that implements it.
 The object can then be passed to the _Formatter.format_ method, resp. _Util.listFormat_.

 Currently there is no documentation of the grammar outside of [Name template details](https://josm.openstreetmap.de/wiki/TaggingPresets#name_templatedetails) which however has multiple errors and inconsistencies.

-Note that we don't support the _{special:....}_ templates yet.
+Note that  the _{special:localName}_ template simply returns the value of the name tag.

 ## Including in your project